 A large number of sprinkler package options are available for center pivots.
 You may receive conflicting information as to which option best fits your situation, and the choices can be confusing.

 The purpose of a sprinkler is to take water from the source (such as the pivot mainline) and distribute the water uniformly over an area in droplet form.
 In order to cover a large area, a sprinkler must throw water a considerable distance.
 This requires pressure that translates into fuel consumption at the pump.
-A reduction in pressure reduces the energy (horsepower) requirements of the system.
+A reduction in required sprinkler pressure reduces the energy (horsepower) requirements of the pumping system.

 Sprinkler packages are available with a variety of operating pressures ranging from 1 pound per square inch (psi) to 100 psi.
 The lower pressure systems require less energy to operate, but you must ensure that you do not exceed the intake capacity of your soil or, if you do, that you incorporate certain cultural practices to prevent runoff.

 Use these sprinkler packages only on fields that are relatively flat (slopes less than 5 percent) and have coarse soils (sand, sandy loam, loamy sand) with relatively high infiltration rates.
-It is also not generally recommended to use low pressure sprinklers on large systems (greater than 100 acres) since larger systems tend to have higher application rates, particularly at the outer end.

-A special type of low-pressure sprinkler package available for center pivot systems is called Low Energy Precision Application or LEPA.
+A special type of low pressure sprinkler package available for center pivot systems is called Low Energy Precision Application or LEPA.
 LEPA systems use ultra-low pressure sprinklers or socks installed on closely spaced drop pipes to apply the water directly on the ground or slightly above the ground surface.
-The water is often discharged directly in the furrow, so taller growing crops such as corn are typically planted in a circular pattern to accommodate the drop pipes.
+The water is often discharged directly in the furrow, so taller growing crops, such as corn, are typically planted in a circular pattern to accommodate the drop pipes.

-This system was developed in the Southern Plains of Texas, and its principal advantages include low energy requirements, low wind drift and low evaporation rates.
+This system was developed in the Southern Plains of Texas, and its principal advantages include low energy requirements, low wind drift, and low evaporation rates.
 Avoiding wind drift and minimizing evaporation are primary concerns in the Plains states, where wind velocities are often high and relative humidities low.

 Medium pressure sprinklers operate at pressures between 30 and 60 psi.
 They have the advantage of energy savings over higher pressure systems and lower applications rates than low pressure systems.
 Many of these packages use low angle impact sprinklers, though some manufacturers have other types of sprinklers that fall into this category.
 These sprinklers are being used widely on fields that are not suited to low pressure systems.